- What is Contentment?

 A misfortune had turned into a blessing, then into a misfortune, and finally into a blessing again.

 Select one child in the class to be the “sculptor”.
 He or she chooses another child to come to the front of the group and take some kind of position, for example, bent over with arms stretched out.
 One by one, the other children are called to the front of the group and added to the sculpture, each in a different position, making one large unusual shape.
-When all the children have become part of the sculpture, the sculptor adds him or herself as the final piece
+When all the children have become part of the sculpture, the sculptor adds him or herself to the final piece

 Make a bracelet, this can be beaded with the letter spelling out the word CONTENTMENT on it or just a simple bracelet.